Suzlon Energy posts net profit of Rs 37 cr in Dec quarter | Business

 - India

-Suzlon Energy on Friday posted a consolidated net profit of Rs 37.73 crore in the December 2021 quarter.
+Suzlon Energy has posted a consolidated net profit of Rs 37.73 crore in the December 2021 quarter mainly on account of higher revenues.

-The company had reported a consolidated net loss of Rs 118.06 crore in the quarter ended on December 31, 2020, according to a BSE.
+The company had reported a consolidated net loss of Rs 118.06 crore in the same quarter of the previous fiscal, according to a BSE filing released on Friday night.

-Its total income rose to Rs 1,615.06 crore in the quarter, from Rs 959.52 crore in the same period a year ago.
+Its total income rose to Rs 1,615.06 crore in the reported quarter from Rs 959.52 crore in the same period a year ago.

+''Q3 of FY22 saw us sustaining pace in our manufacturing and projects operations.
+However, with the current uncertainty, availability and prices of raw materials and components remain a challenge, eroding our margins and volumes,'' Himanshu Mody, Chief Financial Officer, Suzlon Group, said in a statement.

+He further stated that an exponential rise in logistics costs and the increase in GST(goods and services tax) from 5 per cent to 12 per cent has further increased project costs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)